Check Out Easy Steps To Replace A Toilet Flange

 6. Replace the new Toilet Flange

 Remove the rag stuff in the outflow pipe.
 Now place the wax ring on a clean surface.
 Insert screws and put the new flange on it.
-Now with the help of someone, place the toilet on the replace flange and apply pressure to set the seal.
-Make sure the toilet is place straight at once, as it cannot be move once place on a wax ring.
+Now with the help of someone, place the toilet on the replaced flange and apply pressure to set the seal.
+Make sure the toilet is placed straight at once, as it cannot be moved once placed on a wax ring.
 Tighten up the replaced toilet flange with bolts (use new bolts if old ones are worn out).

 7. Reconnect the Water Supply